srid99/elementary-setup/README.md

 elementaryOS setup
 ==================

-A setup script to install the softwares/tools/utilities which I use on daily.
+A setup script to install the softwares/tools/utilities which I use regularly.
 Though the script itself can be used for any Ubuntu based distro but it is written for elementaryOS.

 Run the `install.sh` script which will install the packages.